slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Nobody can compete with you on being you.
 Most of life is a search for who and what needs you the most.
 Be unique.

 > *"If the title matters to you, you don't belong to a startup."*

 > *"If you want to be part of a great tech company, then you need to be able to sell or build.
 If you don't do either, learn."*

 > *"Creative teams should be colocated.
-The rest of the company can be distributed."*
+The rest of the company can be distributed."
-> *"There are 7B people in the world. someday, I hope, there will be 7B companies."
+There are 7B people in the world. someday, I hope, there will be 7B companies."
 "What feels like play to you and work to others?"
 "Following your genuine intellectual curiosity is a better foundation for a career than following whatever is making money right now."
 "Be the best in the world at what you do.
 Keep redefining what you do until this is true."
 "You get rewarded for unique knowledge, not for effort.
 Effort is required to create unique knowledge."